 - The Assessment and Learning Partnerships in the Assessment Research Centre

-- Dinham, S. (2012) ‘Walking the Walk: The need for school leaders to embrace teaching as a clinical practice profession’, Conference Proceedings, ACER Research Conference, Sydney, pp. 34-39
+- Dinham, S. (2012), '‘Walking the Walk: The need for school leaders to embrace teaching as a clinical practice profession’, Conference Proceedings, Australian Council For Educational Research (ACER) research conference, Sydney, pp. 34–39